-Your attorney can investigate if the driver is at fault, if there was defective equipment, and ultimately help decide who was negligent in the accident.
+Your attorney can investigate if the driver was at fault or there was defective equipment and ultimately help decide who was negligent in the accident.

 Get Assistance From Our Team of Jacksonville Truck Accident Lawyers Today!

-If you or a loved one was injured in a truck accident, contact our team of truck accident lawyers at Hardesty, Tyde, Green & Ashton today.
+If you or a loved one was injured in a truck accident, contact our team of truck accident lawyers at Hardesty, Tyde & Ashton, P. A. today.
 We can assist you with your case and help determine which liability insurance laws apply to your case.

 Regardless if it is interstate or intrastate, we have helped victims with their truck accident claims get the compensation they deserve for their injuries.

-Call us today at 904-398-2212 to schedule your free, no obligation consultation to get started.
+Call us today to schedule your free, no-obligation consultation to get started.